Neurodiversity: Awareness, Advocacy, & Cultivation of Strengths

 Individuals are unique and so are their experiences.
 The symptoms and characteristics discussed are not exhaustive, but a highlight of information to help raise awareness on neurodiversity.
 If you would like to discuss your experience, contact a counselor that specializes in neurodiversity by checking out the Neurodivergent Therapists directory to find other therapists in your area.
 Start your journey to embrace your individual strengths and abilities, while also understanding your differences.

-This post was written by Alexis Lynch, Registered Mental Health Counselor Intern.
+This post was written by Alexis Lynch, Licensed Mental Health Counselor.
 Alexis works with children, teenagers, adults, and couples - and helps people with a broad range of issues, to include anxiety disorders, ADHD, and Depression.
 To schedule a free consultation to see if she might be a good fit for working with you, send us a message or give us a call at 813-515-9602.

 Alexis provides virtual and in person services at Float on Counseling in the Carrollwood area of Tampa.